min69u/Reforestation/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## I asked my date to go to the gym the other day.
+They never showed up.
+That's when I knew we wouldn't work out.